ROvACC/training-docs/docs/source/airports/arad-tma/LRAR.rst

 General
 """""""

-Arad Airport it is one of those airports in Romania where there is not much international traffic and where not many airlines operate.
-However, the airport is an important point in air navigation service because it is a provider for control in TMA Arad and soon for the first Virtual Tower in the country.
+Arad Airport, while being an international one, is not an airport regularly operated by any of the commercial airlines.
+However, the airport is an important point in air navigation service as it is a provider for control in TMA Arad and soon for the first Virtual Tower in the country.

 Frequencies
 """""""""""